 AEPCO Boosts Reliability Compliance

-AEPCO continued to enhance its reliability compliance program in 2020, building on the strong foundation of sweeping changes implemented across the board in recent years.
+AEPCO continues to enhance its reliability compliance program, building on the strong foundation of sweeping changes implemented across the board in recent years.

 As a regulated entity, AEPCO is responsible for complying with approximately 60 reliability standards and 1,300 requirements mandated by the Federal Energy Regulatory Commission and enforced by the North American Electric Reliability Corporation and the Western Electricity Coordinating Council (WECC).